A busy mother of 3, trying to lose 20 pounds, wants to fit into that sexy dress for the summer – What’s your protein intake look like?

 4. Add in a protein shake.
 As stated above, I am not a fan of adding in multiple shakes during the day.
 I want my clients’ intake to come mostly from whole foods.
 However, starting with a protein shake post-workout, or as a late afternoon snack might be all you need.
 Especially in my clients who follow more vegetarian style diets, protein numbers can be very hard to hit.
 You want to look for a powder that contains whey protein and provides 20-30 grams per scoop.
 That is a good starting point.

 5. Replace your carbs with protein-carbs.
 Replacing something like rice or pasta with beans can make a huge swing in your protein intake.
 The same amount of rice and beans will contain close to the same amount of calories (the beans are slightly less) but the beans will contain 4 times the protein.
-A half cup of rice is just about 2 gram of protein, while a half cup of beans is 8.
+A half-cup of rice is just about 2 grams of protein, while a half cup of beans is 8.
 While this may not seem like a lot, remember, it all adds up throughout the day.

 Try these 5 tips for increasing your protein intake throughout the day.
 You may still not hit your goal number, but you will be much closer and will probably find that you feel more full, fat starts coming off easier, and you might just start lifting heavier as a side effect.